ycdxsb/PocOrExp_in_Github/2020/README.md

 - [https://github.com/lowkey0808/cve-2020-25540](https://github.com/lowkey0808/cve-2020-25540) :  ![starts](https://img.shields.io/github/stars/lowkey0808/cve-2020-25540.svg) ![forks](https://img.shields.io/github/forks/lowkey0808/cve-2020-25540.svg)

 ## CVE-2020-25538
- An authenticated attacker can inject malicious code into &quot;lang&quot; parameter in /uno/central.php file in CMSuno 1.6.2 and run this PHP code in the web page.
+ An authenticated attacker can inject malicious code into "lang" parameter in /uno/central.php file in CMSuno 1.6.2 and run this PHP code in the web page.
 In this way, attacker can takeover the control of the server.